Leased Line Advantages Over Broadband

 A lot of people think that broadband and leased lines are just one and the same.
 This is absolutely not true!
-Though both pave way to having a means of connecting to the internet, there are certain technical aspects which make one different from the other.
+Though both pave the way to having a means of connecting to the internet, there are certain technical aspects which make one different from the other.

 A Broadband connection is a popular option these days for both home and small offices.
-There are also plenty of specialized packages that are being offered by ISPs.
+There are also plenty of specialised packages that are being offered by ISPs.
 Because of the tight competition among ISPs, customers are able to choose the speed that they want.

 On the other hand, a leased line is more appropriate for bigger business establishments and corporations.
 This is the key in getting superb internet speed which would satisfy the needs of the business.
 A Leased line can give speed and connectivity that can not be obtained using a broadband connection.
 Plus, this will enable different branches to share a single network even if these are not within the exact same location.

 To further understand the difference of business broadband and leased lines, here are some of the major aspects that have to be noted:

 - Dedicated Line vs Shared Cables: This is one major difference between leased line and broadband connection.
 The lines for broadband internet are shared by several users.
 Usually, the ongoing ratio for service providers is 1:50.
 This means that for every 8Mbps pipe, there are 50 users which will share the network connection.
 On the other hand, a leased line does not involve sharing among multiple customers.
 When a client opts to get a leased line, the cable connection is reserved solely for the business.